hexaxsoftwares/houx.js/README.md

 It will be available to use in your widget Template, globally, does not require registration.

-If you tend to use it through the render Function, `H` macro, it must be availble , or imported into the namespace and passed as the first argument.
+If you tend to use it through the render Function, `el` macro, it's resolve instance tag name can be used as `el`'s first Parameter , or import an unresolved instance into the namespace and passed as the first argument.

-NodeMake also accepts the custom elements LifeCycleHooks e.g.
+NodeMake also accepts all the native custom elements LifeCycleHooks e.g.

 ***`onConnected, onDisconnected, onAdopted and onAttrsChanged`***